After that, I picked up my pass from the Clockwork Alchemy booth and headed towards SJCC to take a few quick shots of the happenings outside the con.

 I feed off the vibes that couples put out during my shoots.
 Happy couple = happy photos!

 The best part of shooting one your best friend's engagement session is hanging out with your best friend.
 Rahmi and his fiance Ally poses for an epic Little Mermaid-inspired shot.
-I was second shooting for Alex Wong for Steve and Kengsha's wedding when the clouds lit up with color during sunset.

 The colors we so vibrant and the lighting was just perfect during the sunset.

 The next couple of photos is of my Brother JR's for his wedding.
 The cherry blossoms at the Golden Gate Botanical gardens complimented Barry's shirt nicely.
-It wasn't hard capturing the precious moments before the big day - These guys were in bliss.

 The scenery in Sebastopol made the wedding weekend epic.